karma-runner/karma-runner.github.com/src/content/0.6.0/plus/02-RequireJS.md

 ### Initialize Testacular

 Testacular comes with a nice utility for generating a config file (default name: `testacular.conf.js`) that it needs in order to run.

 In your terminal, type:
 ```bash
 $ testacular init
 ```
 This will give you a series of prompts for things such as paths to source and tests and which browsers to capture.
-These prompts do not include the option to add RequireJs support automatically, so you’ll need to add those lines manually to your `testacular.conf.js` (see below).
-As of testacular 0.5.2, testacular init will prompt for usage of the RequireJs adapter.

-### Testacular Include

-Testacular 0.5.1 (**WARNING** As of writing, npm install will give you 0.4.0, the latest stable version) This, while adding RequireJs support, has added a new concept of “included” to the files listed in your config.
-This is because RequireJs will balk about a the module not being loaded correctly (ie, loaded synchronously in the `<head/>` tag of the runner).
-From the RequireJs docs:

-> Be sure to load all scripts that call `define()` via the RequireJS API.
-Do not manually code script tags
-> in HTML to load scripts that have `define()` calls in them.

 ### RequireJs Shim